szarski/WaterBug/README.markdown

 ## Current state

 Currently WaterBug only has a javascript console, new modules will be added.
-I'd appreciate if anyone wants to contribute by building new modules.
+I'd appreciate if anyone wanted to contribute by building new modules.

 ## Development